It shouldn’t be sad. Most of these animals are going to get their forever home. Even though it may not be your home, they will still be loved.

 The dog warden is appointed by the board of county commissioners to enforce the applicable sections of Ohio Revised Code 955 (Dogs).
 This section of the law pertains to registering dogs and dogs running at large, but not dogs barking.
 Nonetheless, counties, municipalities, cities and townships may have nuisance laws that are enforced by the applicable law enforcement agency.
 Please check with your local authorities to see if a nuisance (barking) ordinance exists.

-If the dog warden receives an actionable complaint about a barking dog, i.e., name, address and phone number of the complainant as well as the address (and name, if known) of the dog owner and description of the dog, the dog warden will check to ensure the dog is registered.
+If the dog warden receives an actionable complaint about a barking dog, i.e., name, address and phone number of the complainant as well as the address (and name, if known) of the dog owner and description of the dog, the dog warden, when time permits, will check to ensure the dog is registered and vaccinated against rabies.

 Ohio Revised Code requires any Ohio humane agent to investigate reported cruelties against any “dumb” animals and children.